-IXPE data provide two main observational results: (i) strong polarization of G0.13-11 X-ray emission, ${\rm PD=}57\pm18$\%, and (ii) polarization direction almost along the Galactic Plane.
-This directly proves that X-ray emission is of synchrotron origin and that the orientation of the magnetic field follows a subsystem of the Radio Arc NTFs\footnote{The large Faraday rotation measure ${\rm RM} \sim {\rm a \, few} \, 10^3\, {\rm rad \, m^{-2}}$ \citep[e.g.][]{2019ApJ...884..170P,2021ApJ...923...82P} severely affects the PA determination at radio frequencies and limits reliable polarization measurements to patches of the brightest radio filaments.
-In contrast, polarization in the X-ray regime does not suffer from Faraday rotation.}, which are elongated perpendicular to the Galactic Plane.
-These statements are essentially model-independent.
+\textit{\emph{The} IXPE} data provide two main observational results: (i) the strong polarization of G0.13-11 X-ray emission, ${\rm PD=}57\pm18$\%, and (ii) the polarization direction almost along the Galactic plane.
+This directly proves that X-ray emission is of synchrotron origin and that the orientation of the magnetic field follows a subsystem of the Radio Arc NTFs\footnote{The large Faraday rotation measure ${\rm RM} \sim {\rm a \, few} \, 10^3\, {\rm rad \, m^{-2}}$ \citep[e.g.,][]{2019ApJ...884..170P,2021ApJ...923...82P} complicates the PA determination at radio frequencies and limits reliable polarization measurements to patches of the brightest radio filaments.
+In contrast, polarization in the X-ray regime does not suffer from Faraday rotation.}, which are elongated perpendicularly to the Galactic plane.
+These statements are essentially model independent.

-These data also prove that the field is well-ordered.
-Indeed, for a perfectly aligned magnetic field and a power law distribution of relativistic leptons over energy $\propto \gamma^{-p}$ with index $p$, the degree of the synchrotron emission polarisation is \citep[e.g.][]{2011hea..book.....L}
+These data also prove that the field is well ordered.
+Indeed, for a perfectly aligned magnetic field and a power-law distribution of relativistic leptons over energy $\propto \gamma^{-p}$ with index $p$, the degree of the synchrotron emission polarisation is \citep[e.g.,][]{2011hea..book.....L}